Jernskegg/ci-portfolio-project-2/README.md

 # User Stories

-as user I want to see how I play this game.

-as a user I want to win this game. :---
+as a user I want to play a game of chances.

-as a user I want to play this game on a mobile device during my coffee break. :----
+as a user I -

 # Features